Similan-Diving-Tours

 Water Temperature

 Water temperature is very important to how much you enjoy your dive and what exposure suit (if any) you bring or rent.
-It can also affect how long you’re able to stay underwater, mainly in that if it’s too cold you might need to end your dive earlier than expected.
+It can also affect how long you’re able to stay underwater, because if it’s too cold you might need to end your dive earlier than expected.
 Choosing the right wetsuit will ensure that you’re comfortable during every dive, and 3mm wetsuits are most common at the Similans.
 Some divers don’t even wear that, and are happy with a rash guard.

 Green Monster approachingGreen Monster approachingIn December 2019, the average Similan Islands water temperature was 23-26°C, and this lasted into early 2020.
-The local dive community is not sure why this happened and for so long, but the sea temperature returned to normal before Covid-19 coronavirus restrictions had an even-greater impact on the diving.
-During this period, the visibility was reduced, but many sharks and rays not normally seen were spotted at dive sites across the area.
+A similar thing happened in late 2023 and early 2024.
+During these periods, the visibility was reduced, but many sharks and rays not normally seen were spotted at dive sites across the area.
+Local guides often refer to this as the 'Green Monster.'

 The Green Monster is a term often used by many dive guides at The Similan Islands when they refer to certain underwater sea conditions.
 As the name suggests, it’s green and something that you want to avoid.
 The Green Monster is a body of water that moves through The Similans and is considerably cooler than the water surrounding it.
 Visibility is also greatly reduced.
 It can come at any time of year or day, and can pass quickly or stay for your whole dive, or even all day.

-Even on a dive in the middle of high season with wonderful sea conditions, the Green Monster can show up.
+Even on a dive in the middle of a high season with wonderful sea conditions, the Green Monster can show up.
 You can usually see it coming, and your dive guide will do his or her best to lead your group away from it, but this isn’t always possible.
 Depending on the current and the shape & size of the dive site, sometimes the only option is to stay in the Green Monster and hope it passes over after a few minutes.
 This can happen, but it’s equally likely that the rest of your dive will be inside the cool murky water.
 It can even last all day, or longer.

 But looking on the bright side, this cold green water is really good for marine life.
 It’s full of nutrient-rich plankton and algae, and brings food for the reef, followed by fish, followed by bigger fish!
 Although it’s not that much fun to dive in because it’s cold and you can’t see much, there’s more chance of a large filter feeder like a Whale Shark or Manta Ray being not so far away.
 Our next section explains about underwater currents for diving at The Similan Islands.